 Nicholas Korth (composer and Co-principal Horn, BBC Symphony Orchestra)

 Claudio Di Meo recognises the importance of music education and is highly skilled in developing the talent of young performers.
 Appointed Principal Conductor of Dacorum Youth Orchestra in September 2015, Claudio Di Meo continues to inspire a new generation of musicians with his infectious enthusiasm and commitment to achieving high levels of performance.
-In October 2018 he was appointed Principal Conductor of the Hemel Symphony Orchestra and, as a freelance conductor, has been invited to work with other London-based orchestras, including the London Classical Soloists, Trinity Orchestra Harrow, and Watford Symphony Orchestra, Kensington Philarmonic Orchestra, among others.
+In October 2018 he was appointed Principal Conductor of the Hemel Symphony Orchestra and, as a freelance conductor, has been invited to work with other London-based orchestras, including the London Classical Soloists, Trinity Orchestra Harrow, and Watford Symphony Orchestra, among others.
+In May 2020 Claudio Di Meo has also been appointed Principal Conductor of the Kensington Philharmonic Orchestra, in London.

-Future engagements in 2020/21 season include performances in the UK and abroad of Prokofiev’s Romeo and Juliet, Mussorgsky’s Pictures at an Exhibition, Beethoven’s Symphony No. 7, Mozart’s Clarinet Concerto, Tchaikovsky’s piano concerto No. 1, among others.
+Future engagements in 2020/21 season include performances in the UK and abroad of Prokofiev’s Romeo and Juliet, Mussorgsky’s Pictures at an Exhibition, Tchaikovsky’s piano concerto No. 1, among others.

 “It is fair to say the first concert of the Hemel Symphony Orchestra, under its new conductor Claudio di Meo, was an outstanding success…The HSO is incredibly fortunate to have Claudio Di Meo as its new conductor.”